GNUFox/LabEquipment/README.md

 The devices can be connected by different means ((usb)serial, telnet, USB-to-GPIB-adaptors)

 This project is just done for fun and does not claim full coverage of the operating modes/instructions of all supported instruments.
-Hence, devices in the "supported devices" support at least the basic commands (Example: frequency, offset, amplitude and waveform of an AWG).
+Hence, devices in the "supported devices" section support at least the basic commands (Example: frequency, offset, amplitude and waveform of an AWG).

 ## Supported devices